-- 1. Drive the power unit slowly forward into the hitch arms of the attachment.
+- Drive the power unit slowly forward into the hitch arms of the attachment.
 Align the lift arms of the power unit with the attachment hitch arms by raising or lowering the front hitch and complete the engagement. - 2.
-Once completely engaged, move the front hitch latch lever to the locked position.
-The latch (A) must lock over the attachment's hitch arm pin (B). - A B B - 3.
+Once completely engaged, move the front hitch latch lever to the locked position. - 3.
 Engage the parking brake and shut off the engine. - 4.
-Release the PTO belt tensioner rod\. - 5.
+Release the PTO belt tensioner rod. - 5.
 Place the attachment belt onto the PTO drive pulley on the power unit.
 Ensure the belt is properly seated in each pulley. - 6.
 Engage the PTO belt tensioner rod. - 7.
-Wipe the attachment hose ends\ clean, and connect them to the power unit's hydraulic quick couplers.
+Wipe the attachment hose ends clean, and connect them to the power unit's hydraulic quick couplers.
 If equipped, connect the hoses and the quick couplers so the colored indicators are paired together (red to red, etc.). - 8.
-Connect the attachment's electric plug\ to the power unit's matching socket.
+Connect the attachment's electric plug to the power unit's matching socket.